 NAPO Position: NAPO continues to stress that the vast majority of equipment provided under the 1033 program is defensive in nature.
-We do not believe this equipment has led to the "militarization" of police, but rather has proven to be essential in protecting communities against violent criminals, terrorists and natural disasters.
-Changing the 1033 Program to restrict the equipment available to law enforcement agencies across the nation would limit departments' ability to keep our communities and our officers safe.
+We do not believe this equipment has led to the "militarization" of police, but rather has proven to be essential in protecting communities against violent criminals, terrorists, and natural disasters.
+Restricting the equipment available to law enforcement agencies across the nation through programs like the 1033 program would limit departments' ability to keep our communities and our officers safe.